cmvaleria/final_project/README.md

 ## Output:

-An App that given certain personal financial imputs it predicts the probability of getting a credit on Germany.
+**Kredit Fate app**, an app that given certain personal financial imputs it predicts the probability of getting a credit on Germany.